 Your client may need to offer the survey in multiple languages.
 Ensure the solution can accomplish this in a way that doesn’t discourage participation.

-A helpful customer survey feature is the ability to use images, either in the background for branding or within the questions to allow customers to click on images (stars, emojis, etc.) to give their answers.
-Images can help your client increase engagement and improve the customer’s experience.
+A helpful customer survey feature is the ability to use images in the background for branding or within the questions to allow customers to click on images (stars, emojis, etc.) to give their answers.
+Pictures can help your client increase engagement and improve the customer’s experience.

-Whether your client wants to ask a simple one- or two-question survey on a customer-facing screen at the checkout, a gamified survey on a tabletop kiosk, or a lengthier survey online, it’s important for them to be able to format it precisely.
+Whether your client wants to ask a simple one- or two-question survey on a customer-facing screen at the checkout, a gamified survey on a tabletop kiosk, or a lengthier survey online, it’s essential for them to be able to format it precisely.
 Errors in survey formatting can result in useless data and wasted resources.
-Look for customer survey software that has templates, drag-and-drop functionality, or other ways of making accurate setup easier.
+Look for customer survey software with templates, drag-and-drop functionality, or other ways to make accurate setup easier.

 7Analytics and Reporting

 The real value of customer surveys comes from analyzing and using the data.
-Evaluate the analytics and reporting features of customer survey software to make sure your client will receive valuable insights.
-Also, make sure the clients will receive them at the right time — real-time alerts triggered by responses from “at-risk” customers can give a manager the opportunity to intervene immediately.
-Time and date data recorded with survey responses can allow managers to monitor team performance over time.
-The software you choose may also enable you to format reports so the most vital information is front and center.
+Evaluate customer survey software’s analytics and reporting features to ensure your client will receive valuable insights.
+Also, ensure the clients will receive them at the right time – real-time alerts triggered by responses from “at-risk” customers can allow a manager to intervene immediately.
+In addition, time and date data recorded with survey responses can enable managers to monitor team performance over time.
+The software you choose may also allow you to format reports so the most vital information is front and center.

-A particularly useful customer survey software feature is integrated with your client’s point of sale, e-commerce, or management application.
+A helpful customer survey software feature is to integrate with your client’s point of sale, e-commerce, or management application.
 Integration eliminates the need to switch in and out of programs to set up surveys, conduct them, and pull reports.
-This efficiency can make the solution easier for your clients to use and help them get the most out of their investment.
+This efficiency can make the solution easier for your clients and help them get the most out of their investment.